-Fast forward a bit and look at the satellite photo taken of Chalk Hill on September 19th, 2013, towards the very beginning of the 2013-2014 school year, and over eight months after Sandy Hook’s students moved in:
+Now fast forward a bit and look at the following satellite photo of Chalk Hill taken on September 19th, 2013, towards the very beginning of the 2013-2014 school year, and over eight months after Sandy Hook’s students moved in:

 That’s quite a difference.
 Not only are there now somewhere around seventy more cars in the lot (equaling the number of cars present at the school’s old location in the satellite photo from March of 2012), but now it actually looks like a school.
 There are soccer fields where there were none, a small parking area has been replaced with a playground, crosswalks and four square have been added to the parking lot, etc. You can even see children scattered all over the place.

 Sandy Hook, again in a photo taken the very same day, also looks quite different:

 No cars and no children on a school day… this is what an abandoned school actually looks like, folks.